 – The original dissertation in pdf format (ps/doc/rtf etc. not acceptable).

-– A 10-page English abstract of the dissertation, presenting the main results of each chapter.
+– A 10-page English abstract of the dissertation (including references), presenting the main results of each chapter.

 – A letter of nomination from the dissertation supervisor, which concisely describes the scope and significance of the dissertation, stating when the degree was officially awarded and the members of the Ph.D. committee.
 Nominations should contain the address, phone and email details of the nominator.